Vietnam.vn - Nền tảng quảng bá Việt Nam

 Các diễn giả thảo luận tại Diễn đàn Chuyển đổi số ngành Công Thương 2024: Thúc đẩy chuyển đổi số, chuyển đổi xanh hướng tới phát triển bền vững. Ảnh: Cục Thương mại điện tử và Kinh tế số

-These figures are clear evidence of the great potential and continuous efforts of Vietnamese enterprises in taking advantage of digital platforms to expand international markets ,” emphasized the Director of the Department of E-commerce and Digital Economy.
+These figures clearly demonstrate the enormous potential and relentless efforts of Vietnamese businesses in leveraging digital platforms to expand into international markets ,” emphasized the Director of the Department of E-commerce and Digital Economy.

-Protecting consumer rights in cyberspace
+Protecting consumer rights in cyberspace.

 Livestreams bán hàng đang là xu hướng phát triển nhanh của thương mại điện tử

-Livestream sales are a growing trend in e-commerce.
+Livestreaming sales are a growing trend in e-commerce.
 Photo: Phuong Thao

 Source: https://congthuong.vn/thuong-mai-dien-tu-vuot-moc-25-ty-usd-367292.html